innoscience/passwordly/readme.md

 # Passwordly
-A light-weight PHP package for easily generating and checking passwords.
+A light-weight package for generating and checking passwords with requirements for PHP.

 Copyright (C) 2014 Brandon Fenning